acosgames/.github/profile/README.md

 # Join the community and start making online web games!

-Supports realtime turn-based type games using only a JSON game state, all automated to help you spit out games faster than ever.
+Supports realtime turn-based type games using a JSON game state.
+Share the client and run your server code on ACOS, and let the platform connect you to the players.

 ### Documentation
 [https://docs.acos.games](https://docs.acos.games)